 When a job is cancelled – usually 24 hours before a booking is scheduled to begin.
 Most modeling agencies have Booking Conditions that provide a cancellation fee paid to the model when a job is cancelled on short notice.

-The process of selecting a model(s) for the specific job is casting.
+The process of selecting model(s) for the specific job is casting.
 Clients will give a brief to the modeling agency describing what they are looking for in a model.
 The brief will detail specific physical features or skills that the job requires.
 The modeling agency will then make recommendations to the client based on their available roster of models.
 Clients are then given the option of making a selection based on the digital submissions or comp cards, or scheduling a casting call so that they can meet and interview the models before making a selection.

 A job posting for modeling and actors for a specific job or role is a casting call.
 A closed casting call is one where the talent has been pre-selected by the agency or the client and invited to attend.
 An open casting call is one that is broadcast to numerous modeling agencies and often posted in trade journals and online casting and modeling websites.
 Open casting calls are open to anyone who would like to attend.
-Scam Alert: You should NEVER be charge to attend a casting call.
+Scam Alert: You should NEVER be charged to attend a casting call.
 If there is a fee involved – DON’T GO!

 Similar to a modeling agency, casting agencies specialize in finding people with specific talents like acting, singing and dancing.
 Casting agencies frequently also represent models on a non-exclusive basis.